 “Contemporary” means existing or happening now rather than in the past.
 “Medical” means relating to the science or practice of medicine.
 Etymologically, “Acupuncture” is simply a descriptive Latin term referring to the insertion of needles into the human body.
 “Contemporary Medical Acupuncture” can be defined as the use of fine solid needles to stimulate the peripheral nervous system in order to produce therapeutic physiological responses in patients or animals afflicted with musculoskeletal pain and movement disorders, sports injuries, functional problems, problems of dysregulation, headaches, stress-related disorders, chronic pain, etc.

-The McMaster Contemporary Medical Acupuncture Program is a technical course for qualified health care professionals that focuses on the most important neurofunctional knowledge, anatomical structures and needling techniques necessary to induce therapeutic modulation of local, spinal segmental and supraspinal neurological processes in cases of dysregulation at any of these levels.
+The McMaster Contemporary Medical Acupuncture Program is a technical course for qualified health care professionals that focus on the most important neurofunctional knowledge, anatomical structures and needling techniques necessary to induce therapeutic modulation of local, spinal segmental and supraspinal neurological processes in cases of dysregulation at any of these levels.

 To insert a needle on a given musculoskeletal structure and successfully effect the occurrence of the specific signal transductions that will up-regulate or down-regulate critical proteins and other humoral messengers involved in the wide range of neural and tissular activities, in all case circumstances, requires a lot more than a basic anatomical knowledge.